pierrelecuyer/NouveauSSJ/README.md

 together with several classes that are under construction (incomplete), to handle graphs and networks and implement various reliability and flow algorithms.
 It was forked from  shmodal (Sofiane Hadji).

+The rest of this README file (below) was copied directly from the SSJ repository and is not specific to the present one.

 =========================================================================

 *Stochastic Simulation in Java*